amalesevi/job-hunt-history/README.md

 ## Steps for dev setup

-1) In the server folder terminal, run the following command (repeat step 9 from above):
+1) In the server folder terminal, run the following command:

  ```
  node --env-file=config.env server
  ```

-2) In the client folder terminal, run the following command (repeat step 10 from above):
+2) In the client folder terminal, run the following command:

  ```
  npm run dev